Skip to main content

 This endpoint provides a liveness probe.
 It can be queried using an HTTP GET request.
 You must include the relevant port, 8001, in the request.

 This probe indicates whether all services in the Container are active.
-The services in the container send regular updates to the health service, if they don't send an update for more than 10 seconds then they will be marked as 'dead' and this endpoint will return an unsuccessful response code.
+The services in the Container send regular updates to the Health Service, if they don't send an update for more than 10 seconds then they will be marked as 'dead' and this endpoint will return an unsuccessful response code.
 For example, if the WebSocket server in the Container were to crash, this endpoint should indicate that.

 Possible responses:

-• 200 if all of the services in the container have successfully started, and have recently sent an update to the health service.
+• 200 if all of the services in the Container have successfully started, and have recently sent an update to the Health Service.

 • 503 otherwise.